-Sitting on the sixth row of the Birds Nest at the 2008 Olympics and watching Usain Bolt set a world record in the 100 meter dash was exhilarating.
-Equally thrilling was sitting in the National Indoor Stadium watching our mens gymnastics team win the bronze medal against all odds.
+Sitting on the sixth row of the Birds Nest at the 2008 Olympics and watching Usain Bolt set a world record in the 100-meter dash was exhilarating.
+Sitting in the National Indoor Stadium was equally thrilling, watching our men’s gymnastics team win the bronze medal against all odds.

 To perform at such a high level under so much pressure means that these athletes have been influenced in a very positive way by coaches, teammates, and parents.

-They know that if they step out of bounds at a key point in the meet, or sit down on a critical vault that their parents are going to be there for them in a very positive way.
+They know that if they step out of bounds at a key point in the meet or sit down on a critical vault, their parents are going to be there for them in a very positive way.

 Some great athletes have terrible relationships with their parents.
 But a strong bond between parent and athlete is a common theme I hear often.

-Parents are always coming up to me in the stands and calling me and asking me questions about their childs performance or involvement in sports.
+Parents are always coming up to me in the stands, calling me, and asking me questions about their child’s performance or involvement in sports.
 I am always open to these conversations and consider this an honor.
 I am always forthright and very honest with these parents.

 I see it as an opportunity to teach healthy ways to parent an athlete, and for me to become an advocate of the athlete themselves.